 These pragmatic workers will tend to avoid risks and work slowly and methodically.
 They do the research and understand a problem from all sides, which makes them exceptional engineers.
 While a detail-oriented person might be slow to start, they balance the doers on the team and create a well-rounded group that can take on anything.

 5. Supportive Work Style

 Until now, we’ve neglected the emotional side of work.
 Being emotional often has a bad reputation, which it deserves if those emotions are getting in the way.
 But the supportive work style is emotional in a supportive fashion.
-They build relationships, foster collaboration and create harmony within the disparate team members.
+They build relationships, foster collaboration and create harmony among the disparate team members.

-Teamwork is the point of having a team and the supportive work style is the driver of that collaboration.
+Teamwork is the point of having a team and a supportive work style is the driver of that collaboration.
 They are not going to get upset or create strife, but actively work towards understanding and communicating with everyone.
 They can act as the glue that holds together all the different work styles.

 6. Idea-Oriented Work Style

 The idea-oriented work style is made up of big-picture thinkers.
 They can create a vision and inspire others like the leader type.
 But unlike many leaders, the idea-oriented worker is excited by risk and the possibilities of pursuing the unknown.
 They’re the battery of the team in that they radiate energy and in turn energize everyone else with their enthusiasm.

 As you might expect, because they’re always seeing the big picture, they can miss the details.
 While they’re great at turning lemons into lemonade they need someone to watch over the recipe.